CeyHun01/Agar.io-Train-Line-Controller/README.md

 This key is usually located just below the 'ESC' key and just above the 'Tab' key on most QWERTY keyboards.)

 - **Key Settings:**
 Once the menu is open, navigate to the "Setup" tab to customize your key settings.
 Here, you'll see a 3x3 grid of button configurations.
 Each button's position represents a specific direction.
-For example, the top-left button represents the left direction, and the bottom-right button represents the bottom-right direction.
+For example, the top-left button represents the top-left direction, and the bottom-right button represents the bottom-right direction.
 You can customize these buttons to improve your in-game control.

 - **Line Mode:**
   The extension offers two different modes: